 The Los Angeles County Arts Commission Civic Art Program provides leadership in the development of high quality civic spaces by integrating artists into the planning and design process at the earliest possible opportunity, encouraging innovative approaches to civic art, and providing access to artistic experiences of the highest caliber for the residents of Los Angeles County.
 Working with leading artists, emerging public artists, County departments and communities, the Civic Art Program creates artwork, design, public engagement activities, exhibitions, temporary art and event based programming for new and renovated facilities throughout Los Angeles County.
 The program has commissioned work for capital projects for public libraries, parks, pools, community centers, jails and health centers.

-40 civic art projects were actively managed by the Arts Commission during Fiscal Year 2015-16.
-The development, fabrication and installation of civic artwork is an integrative process which emphasizes thoughtful coordination with the community, design team members and authorizers to ensure high quality, low maintenance art.
-Permanent civic art projects generally take two to five years from inception to completion.
+62 civic art projects were actively managed by the Arts Commission during Fiscal Year 2016-17.
+The development, fabrication and installation of civic artwork is an integrative process which emphasizes thoughtful coordination with the community, design team members and the County to ensure high-quality, low-maintenance art.

 The County’s civic art collection belongs to all its residents and is comprised of historic and contemporary civic artworks located on County property.
-The breadth of the collection includes artworks donated to the County, artworks commissioned under the auspices of the Board of Supervisors and various County Departments prior to the establishment of the Civic Art Program, and artworks created since the 2005 launch of the Civic Art Program including temporary and permanent artworks and creative placemaking initiatives.
+The collection is made up of artworks commissioned, donated and purchased since the policy was adopted and historic artworks created before the establishment of the Civic Art Program.